-- (a) On a normal rostered day on, start will be from normal workplace and finish will be on return to normal workplace plus 30 minutes. - (b) On a Rostered Day Off, start will be on leaving place of abode and finish will be on return to place of abode plus 30 minutes. - (c) Where it is not possible to return to place of abode or normal workplace, start will be on leaving accommodation and finish will be on return to accommodation plus 30 minutes. - (d) Where an employee is called to an Incident from their place of abode after the completion of a normal shift, starting time will be at the time of the call, finishing time will be on return to their place of abode plus 30 minutes. - (v) Hours of work for Flight Officers will be in accordance with the provisions of Civil Aviation Order 48.1. - (vi) Rest breaks will be taken in accordance with Civil Aviation Order 48.1. - (vii) After completion of three (3) consecutive shifts on incident duties a break of twenty-four hours with payment at single time rates, shall be provided before continuing with incident duties.
-The requirement for a break of 24 hours is extended to five (5) shifts for employees carrying out support functions (i.e., Catering Teams, Administration Assistance). - (viii) It is the responsibility of the Incident Controller or nominee to ensure that reasonable shift and rest periods are adhered to. - (ix) If an employee is away from their own work location for the purposes of attending an Incident, and are not required to work and it is not possible to return to their home, seven hours normal pay will be paid per day until they return home or their usual place of work, whichever is the sooner. - (x) Employees required to work on their Rostered Day Off or Flex Day will receive either - (a) overtime for the whole shift in addition to the normal pay for the day; or - (b) overtime for the whole shift (minus the normal days pay) plus a day off in lieu of the flex day or rostered day off, to be taken at a mutually agreed time.
+- (a) On a normal rostered day on, start will be from normal workplace and finish will be on return to normal workplace plus 30 minutes; - (b) On a Rostered Day Off, start will be on leaving place of abode and finish will be on return to place of abode plus 30 minutes; - (c) Where it is not possible to return to place of abode or normal workplace, start will be on leaving accommodation and finish will be on return to accommodation plus 30 minutes; - (d) Where an employee is called to an Incident from their place of abode after the completion of a normal shift, starting time will be at the time of the call, finishing time will be on return to their place of abode plus 30 minutes. - (v) Hours of work for employees will be in accordance with Civil Aviation Order 48.1. - (vi) Rest breaks will be taken in accordance with Civil Aviation Order 48.1. - (vii) After completion of three (3) consecutive shifts or part thereof on incident duties, a break of 24 hours with payment at single time rates for the paid rest day shall be provided before a return to either normal or incident duties. - (viii) The requirement for a break of 24 hours (paid rest day) can accumulate (e.g. for each three (3) days or part thereof worked during an incident an employee is entitled to one paid rest day with rest days accumulating) but is subject to fatigue management and flying protocols and shall not exceed eight (8) consecutive working days.
+Employees shall not be required to take Allocated Days Off or use any other form of leave in order to have the required rest breaks after performance of incident duties or support functions in connection with incidents. - (ix) It is the responsibility of the Incident Controller or nominee to ensure that reasonable shift and rest periods are adhered to. - (x) If an employee is away from their own work location for the purposes of attending an Incident, and are not required to work and it is not possible to return to their home, eight (8) hours normal pay will be paid per day until they return home or their usual place of work, whichever is the sooner. - (xi) Employees required to work on their Rostered Day Off or Flex Day will receive either - (a) overtime for the whole shift in addition to the normal pay for the day; or - (b) overtime for the whole shift (minus the normal days pay) plus a day off in lieu of the flex day or rostered day off, to be taken at a mutually agreed time.